 The treatment of leprosy typically consists of a multi-drug regimen.
 This typically consists of a 12-24 month combination of the following agents:

-Nerve inflammation (neuritis) is normally treated with corticosteroids such as Deltasone (prednisone).
-Patients are generally evaluated with physical examination and basic laboratory studies every 3 months to asses for a clinical response as well as treatment complications.
-Patients with systemic immunologic reactions are normally continued on antimicrobial therapy, however, the rifampin dose may be reduced in these situations.
+Nerve inflammation (neuritis) is usually treated with corticosteroids, such as Deltasone (prednisone).
+Patients are generally evaluated with physical examination and basic laboratory studies every 3 months to assess clinical response and treatment complications.
+Patients with systemic immunologic reactions are usually continued on antimicrobial therapy.
+However, the rifampin dose may be reduced in these situations.
 Individuals in endemic areas are often vaccinated with Bacillus Calmette-Guérin, which can partially protect against the disease.

 Relapses of Leprosy are rare, occurring approximately 5-10 years after treatment completion.
-Occasionally, relapse is difficult to distinguish from immunologic reaction.
-Treatment with corticosteroids usually leads to clinical improvement in individuals with immunologic reaction, but does not eradicate relapses.
+Occasionally, relapse is difficult to distinguish from an immunologic reaction.
+Treatment with corticosteroids usually leads to clinical improvement in individuals with the immunologic reaction but does not eradicate relapses.